Business Customs

 Most flights depart from the United States late in the evening and arrive in Australia early morning, with a day lost at the International Date Line.
 Travel to or from Asia, Europe, the Middle East, South America, and South Africa from Australia is also convenient.

 Australians drive on the left side of the road.
 Major U.S. and Australian car rental agencies operate throughout the country.
-Reservations are available through airports, hotels, travel agents, or directly, using a credit card and a U.S. or international driver’s license.
+Reservations can be made through airports, hotels, travel agents, or directly using a credit card and a U.S. or international driver’s license.
+Public transportation is well developed in urban areas, with convenient bus, rail, and air services between cities and country towns.

 Air Travel Times Within Australia